 Online training isn’t just good for staff, it benefits your organization as a whole too:

 - Saves time and energy—Cuts down on administrative work with an online training platform (learning management system) that can manage your reporting, training plans, and more.

 - Takes less time away from work—Continuing education credits or training classes can be completed on the individual’s schedule, meaning your staff won’t have to spend inconvenient time away from work.

 - Provides 24/7 access—As long as you and your staff have internet, training courses can be accessed anytime, anywhere on mobile devices.

 To go with the flow of shifting priorities and expectations, continuing education is vital.

-The coronavirus pandemic is uncharted territory for everyone, leaders like yourself included.
 It’s impossible to know the right thing to do at every given moment, especially as we receive new information daily.
-The constantly changing communication, however, can make it difficult for staff to keep up with the latest guidance.
+The constantly changing communication, however, can make it difficult for staff to keep up with the current trends in human services.